DavidTorpey/davidtorpey.github.io/quickstart.md

 <p>
 This page is meant to give you a quickstart guide to some of the research papers and resources I find most helpful when learning different concepts, ideas, algorithms, and techniques in machine learning and computer vision.
 I highly recommend reading them if you are doing research in those fields, or just out of morbid curiosity!

+The list mostly focuses on groundbreaking, foundational papers in machine learning, deep learning, and computer vision.
+They will provide you with great context to build upon, and progress in the field, and possibly come up with your own novel ideas!
 </p>

 ### [Robust Real-time Object Detection](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-IJCV-01.pdf)